silvacms/silva.core.upgrade/README.txt

 silva.core.upgrade
 ==================

-`silva.core.upgrade` provide an upgrade system that let you upgrade the Silva version of already created Silva instances.
+`silva.core.upgrade` provides an upgrade system that let you upgrade the Silva version of already created Silva instances.